District 7 - Contra Costa County

-Assembly member Susan Bonilla was elected to serve Assembly District 11 in 2010, then after redistricting in 2012 was re-elected in District 14.
+Assemblymember Susan Bonilla is running for California State Senate District 7.
+She was elected to serve Assembly District 11 in 2010, then after redistricting in 2012 was re-elected in District 14.
 She chairs the Assembly Business, Professions, and Consumer Protection Committee, and sits on the Assembly Health Committee and the Assembly Utilities and Commerce Committee.

-As a member of Contra Costa County’s Board of Supervisors, Assemblymember Bonilla created the Foster Youth Employment Program, providing youth in the county foster system job opportunities within the county structure.
+As a member of Contra Costa County’s Board of Supervisors, Assemblywoman Bonilla created the Foster Youth Employment Program, providing youth in the county foster system job opportunities within the county structure.
 She also developed partnerships to open the Michael Chavez Center for Economic Opportunity to provide job training directly to residents within the Monument Corridor of Concord.
-Additionally, she advocated for government partnerships with non-profit agencies and local businesses, creating a new and innovative public/private partnership that provides grants to non-profits to deliver services to our community resulting in taxpayer savings and tangible benefits to the local economy.
-As a former teacher, she is dedicated to improving California’s public education system.
-While on the Concord City Council, she initiated the Literacy Coalition, a network of literacy providers dedicated to raising the awareness of literacy needs and mobilizing volunteers to meet those needs.

 Prior to serving in public office, Susan was an English teacher in the Mt.
 Diablo Unified School District.
 She has a B.A. in English from Azusa Pacific University and teaching credentials from CSU Los Angeles.
 Susan resides in Concord with her husband, John.
 They have four daughters and three grandchildren.